junseok03/DJnner/README.md

-## !!!!!!!!!
+## <i> !!!!!!!!!
 IMPORTANT NOTICE  !!!!!!!!!
-<i>"DJnner" is damaged and can’t be opened.
+"DJnner" is damaged and can’t be opened.
 You should move it to the Trash' Error on Mac

 To solve this: open a terminal and type: xattr -cr <path/to/application.app> </i>